dukang4655/dukang.github.io/_pages/portfolio.md

 *Project 3: An automatic algorithm for 3D vascular structure segmentation based on Graph Guts*

 Proposed algorithm performed the segmentation of coronary artery and Pulmonary vessels automatically by labeling non-vascular structure and remove them to keep vascular structures (This work will soon be submitted, so the details of the method is not availabe now).
-The following pictures are the segmentation result for coronary artery 3D CT data.
+The following pictures are the segmentation results for coronary artery 3D CT data.

 The segmentation result for left coronary artery (data, label, result):